Pomiń, aby przejść do informacji o produkcie

 Spodziewana premiera:

-One of the finest Polish debuts in recent years.
+The Kościelski Award winner and one of the most important Polish debuts in recent years.

 The Polish countryside of the 1970s, as seen through the eyes of a child.
 Twelve-year-old Rysiek from the village of Tuklęcz harbours just one dream: to play and sing in a village music band.
 The hitch is that he lacks both an instrument and the courage to broach the subject with his father, a gravedigger.
 In the afternoons, the father takes Rysiek to the cemetery; the boy’s job is to help prepare graves for the still-breathing family members.
 As they finish working on the graves, people begin to pass away, and the father tries to pin the blame on his young son who sang funeral songs around the living.
 Rysiek is beginning to believe that his voice possesses unique qualities.
 And yet, he refuses to abandon his dream of singing in the band.